TorbenJakobsen/decimaldate/docs/source/usage.rst

 .. note::

-   The ``decimaldate`` used are not timezone aware.
+   The ``decimaldate`` objects used internally and being exposed by method calls ignores time (hous, minutes, and seconds) and are *not* timezone aware.

-``DecimalDate`` has utility and convenience methods, but for the more advanced like determine if a date is a Saturday, or the difference in days between two dates, you can use the methods of ``datetime``.
+``DecimalDate`` has utility and convenience methods, but for more advanced use, like determine if a date is a Saturday, or the difference in days between two dates, you can use the methods of ``datetime``.